saukin/vinylSouls/README.md

 To launch this service do next:

 1. clone and open the project into your ide
+2. start payara server
-2. create a database using CreateDB.sql file (XS_Project/files)
+3. create a database using CreateDB.sql file (XS_Project/files)
-3. create a connection with database in your ide
+4. create a connection with database in your ide
-2. clean, build and deploy the project
+5. clean, build and deploy the project

 Any comments about the application and its implementations are very welcome!